-Ford Focus hatchback review
+Ford Focus review

 “The Ford Focus is as great to drive as ever, plus it’s spacious, well-equipped and comfortable”

 - Indifferent image

 Verdict - is the Ford Focus a good car?

 The fourth-generation Focus really is the best yet.
 It looks fresh and up-to-date inside and out, drives brilliantly and has all the technology most buyers will need.
 Some rivals may be more practical or upmarket but the latest Ford Focus is a brilliantly talented all-rounder and far more than just a competent family car.

 The Focus is Ford’s entry in the family hatchback class and has been a hugely popular model down the years.
 It has traditionally sat between the smaller Fiesta and the larger Mondeo as the brand’s mid-size family car offering but the Mondeo was discontinued in 2021 and the Fiesta will soon go the same way.
 Just like the majority of mainstream car brands today, Ford’s family car range has become increasingly geared towards SUVs and this fourth-generation Focus launched in 2019 uses the same ‘C2’ platform as the Kuga mid-size SUV.

 The Focus was facelifted in autumn of 2021, gaining a new look front end with updated LED running lights and the much improved SYNC 4 infotainment and navigation system, among other upgrades.